elkeyy/Computer-Troubleshoot-using-Command-Prompt/README.md

 4. Type ```Y``` (Yes) and hit Enter.

 > [!TIP]
-> You can use them all at one line if you wanted to completley chkdsk.
+> You can use them all at one line if you wanted to completly chkdsk.
 > Use the command line ```CHKDSK /f /r /x```

 #